 In January 2019, KBF launched its saltwater tournaments with the KBF Redfish Challenge Series.
 Anglers compete in two divisions.
 From Key West, along Florida’s EAST coast and up the Atlantic Coast to Delaware and Maryland is the Atlantic Division.
 The Gulf Division includes the WEST coast of Florida, across the Gulf states to the southern tip of Texas.
-Ten monthly 3-fish CPR Challenges run January through October, culminating in a Redfish Challenge Series Championship in November or December.
+Ten monthly 3-fish CPR Challenges run January through October, culminating in the KBF Redfish Challenge Series Championship Presented by NRS in Palm Beach and the Flagler Beaches, Florida on Friday and Saturday, December 6-7.
+(See the roster of KBF Members qualified for that event on the KBF Rosters & Rankings web page.)

 Cash Prizes — Of the $50 Entry Fee, $5 covers TourneyX fees and $5 event administrative fees, including credit card charges and judging. $10 builds the Championship prize pot.
 A portion of the remaining $30 is held back to be paid out as Divisional and National Angler of the Year cash prizes, with the rest paid out as Challenge cash prizes.
 [Open KBF Redfish Challenge Series Payout Chart.]